For Faculty

 • Call For Proposals: every Spring semester

-• Submission date: April 1.
-Email proposals to Vivian Armor, Director of the Alex.
-Brown Center of Entrepreneurship (armor@umbc.edu) and George Karabatis (georgek@umbc.edu)
+• Submission due date: April 1.
+Email proposals to Vivian Armor, Program Manager (armor@umbc.edu) and George Karabatis (georgek@umbc.edu)

-• Proposal reviews: The submitted proposals are reviewed during early Summer
+• Proposal reviews: The submitted proposals are reviewed by early Summer

 • Announcement of Award(s): June 1